-Alysha Bush, INC: Young Entrepreneur Alysha Lee Bush gets Knocked Down Three Times but Stands Back Up: Grows Business by 60% during the Pandemic
+Alysha Bush, INC: Young Entrepreneur Alysha Lee Bush gets Knocked Down Three Times but Stands Back Up: Grows Business by 60% During the Pandemic

 LOS ANGELES, CA / ACCESSWIRE / August 27, 2020 / Figuring out a lucrative path in life can be daunting.
-Current founder and CEO of IM Mastery Academy, Alysha Lee Bush, found herself fresh out of college working three jobs just to make a living.
+Entrepreneur and aspiring actress Alysha Bush found herself fresh out of college working three jobs just to make a living.
 It wasn't until she picked up the book, "Rich Dad Poor Dad" by Robert Kiyosaki that led her down the path of becoming a successful currency trader and entrepreneur.

 Through her business endeavors, Alysha has been able to build a community around a trading educational platform to inspire others like herself to create a stable passive income through investing.
 But it hasn't been the smoothest ride.
-In fact, she lost her business a total of three times in the process.
+In fact, she lost her business three times in the process.

 Only 8 months into her new business venture, young entrepreneur Alysha Lee Bush experienced the hardest of hardships; Shortly after being scammed out of $40k, her trusted business partners schemed against her to swipe her customer base for themselves and was left back at square one to rebuild her business again.
 Where others might find themselves hopeless, Alysha was tirelessly devoted to her business.

 Growing up, Alysha learned the meaning to persevere through her sports coaches, including Olympic training with Michael Phelps for swimming at ASU.
 After college, she took up the hobby of MMA fighting to stay active.
-Both of which instilled in her a mindset to never back down, which directly translates in her career.
+Both instilled in her a mindset to never back down which directly translates in her career.

 In as little as 5 months after losing everything, Alysha rebuilt her currency trading business and was pulling in a 6-figure income again.
 Her current customer base today reaches 1,800 customers in which she is helping become financially literate and free.
 Her business is an educational platform that teaches people how to trade the foreign exchange markets.